geekygirldawn/grimoire_scripts/README.md

 This means that you might run this script several times for each person.
 * I take the final output file and import it into LibreOffice to make it easier to read and Sometimes need to do some manual clean-up.
-* de-dup-email.sh: If I have people using multiple email addresses, I export it into a comma separated CSV and then run it through de-dup-email.sh This version only runs on Linux, use de-dup-email-mac.sh for the MacOS.
+* de-dup-email.py: If I have people using multiple email addresses, I export it into a comma separated CSV and then run it through de-dup-email.py
 * add_timezone.sh: I take this comma separated de-dupped file and run add_timezone.sh, since I forgot to add time zones to the original query.